Apply for a licence to self‑insure

 Once declared eligible by the Minister, a corporation may apply to the Safety, Rehabilitation and Compensation Commission (SRCC) for a self-insurance licence.

-Current and former Commonwealth authorities may apply to the SRCC for a self-insurance licence after consulting with their portfolio minister.
+Current Commonwealth authorities may apply to the SRCC for a self-insurance licence after consulting with their portfolio minister.

 After a Ministerial declaration has been granted, Comcare will provide detailed advice on how to apply to the SRCC for a self-insurance licence.